splorp/tersus/readme.md

 ## Requirements

-* WordPress 4.1 or later
+* WordPress 5.0 or later
+* PHP 7.0 or later

 ## Features